 One of the worst parts of your monthly cycle is painful period cramps.
 For many women, the arrival of your period means the start of painful cramping.
 Sometimes, those cramps are so intrusive, they keep you from going through your daily activities.
+(Don’t believe us dudes?
+Check out these male morning show hosts experience a menstrual cramp simulator on YouTube.)
+Now, that’s just a reflection of the simulated pain.
+But in real life, it can be much worse.
 In fact, according to an Australian survey, 3 out of 10 girls skip at least one class a month because of period pain.

 (If that’s your situation, and your period is also very heavy, you may have uterine fibroids.
 Be sure and talk to your healthcare provider.)
 And, we also want you to remember this fact.
 No matter what’s causing your menstrual cramps, relief may be available sooner (and easier) than you’d think.
 Try our top five tips for getting rid of period cramps!